janeteneto/app_cicd/READMe.md

-# Let's create a Continuous Integration and Continuous Delivery/Deployment (CICD) pipeline
+# Let's build a Continuous Integration and Continuous Delivery/Deployment (CICD) Pipeline
 ## Jenkins
 ### Webhooks with Git-hub
 #### Automated Testing using Jenkins
-#### Deployment on AWS EC2
+#### Automated Deployment on AWS EC2 for 2Tier architecture - Nodejs app and Mongodb

 - Jenkins Workflow